Blue-Ventures-Conservation/GEM/README.md

 #### Module 2: Spectral Separability, Classifications, and Accuracy Assessment

 >This module enables the user to choose from the calculate spectral indices (from Module 1)
->to use as classification inputs, explores the spectral relationships within and between
+>to use as classification inputs, explore the spectral relationships within and between
 >user-defined map classes, undertakes multi-date (i.e., historic and contemporary)
 >supervised classifications, and assesses land cover map accuracies.
 Exploring spectral
 >relationships is very interactive, and includes the option to examine correlation